Yuan Dynasty — Half Anarchism Era

 Brief History of the Rise and Fall of the Yuan Dynasty

-Expanding of Genghis Khan and Establishing of Yuan
+Expansion of Genghis Khan and Establishment of the Yuan Empire

 When the Southern Song Dynasty (1127 — 1279) was fighting against the nomadic regime Jin that had captured their emperors, Genghis Khan was trying to unify the Mongolian Plateau.

-Soon, Mongol Empire was established and kept expanding because of his extraordinary military talents.
+Soon, the Mongol Empire was established and kept expanding because of his extraordinary military talents.

 After Genghis Khan passed away on his way back from conquering the Western Xia Dynasty (1038 — 1227), his descendants further expanded the realm and kept fighting against each other over the throne.